dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 }
 ```

-> ***Open issue***: should we support explicit interface abstract overrides in classes?
+> ***Open issue***: should we support explicit interface abstract implementations in classes?

-In addition, it is an error if in a class declaration the most specific override of some interface method is an abstract override that was declared in an interface.
+In addition, it is an error if in a class declaration the most specific implementation of some interface method is an abstract implementation that was declared in an interface.
 This is an existing rule restated using the new terminology.

 ```csharp
 interface IF